 Our amended and restated certificate of incorporation and our amended and restated bylaws provide that we are required to indemnify our directors to the fullest extent permitted by Delaware law.
 Our amended and restated bylaws also provide that, upon satisfaction of certain conditions, we are required to advance expenses incurred by a director in advance of the final disposition of any action or proceeding, and permit us to secure insurance on behalf of any officer, director, employee or other agent for any liability arising out of his or her actions in that capacity regardless of whether we would otherwise be permitted to indemnify him or her under the provisions of Delaware law.
 Our amended and restated bylaws also provide our Board with discretion to indemnify our officers and employees when determined appropriate by the board.
 We have entered into and expect to continue to enter into agreements to indemnify our directors and executive officers.
 With certain exceptions, these agreements provide for indemnification for related expenses including, among other things, attorneys' fees, judgments, fines and settlement amounts incurred by any of these individuals in any action or proceeding.
 We believe that these bylaw provisions and indemnification agreements are necessary to attract and retain qualified persons as directors.
-We also maintain customary directors' liability insurance.
+We also maintain customary directors' and officers' liability insurance.

 The limitation of liability and indemnification provisions in our amended and restated certificate of incorporation and amended and restated bylaws may discourage stockholders from bringing a lawsuit against our directors for breach of their fiduciary duty.
 They may also reduce the likelihood of derivative litigation against our directors and officers, even though an action, if successful, might benefit us and other stockholders.
 Further, a stockholder's investment may be adversely affected to the extent that we pay the costs of settlement and damage awards against directors and officers as required by these indemnification provisions.
-At present, there is no pending litigation or proceeding involving any of our directors, officers or employees for which indemnification is sought and, other than the securities litigation matter we previously disclosed under Item 3-Legal Proceedings in our annual report on Form 10-K, we are not aware of any threatened litigation that may result in claims for indemnification.
+At present, there is no pending litigation or proceeding involving any of our directors, officers or employees for which indemnification is sought and, we are not aware of any threatened litigation that may result in claims for indemnification.